 Death

-On May 1, 1965, he was to be honoured along with the then Prime Minister, Alhaji (Sir) Abubakar Tafawa Balewa (1912-1966) by the then Premier of Northern Nigeria, Sir Ahmadu Bello with gold medals of the Usmamiya order in Kaduna, but he died on the morning of that day.
+On May 1, 1965, he was to be honoured along with the then Prime Minister, Sir Abubakar Tafawa Balewa (1912-1966) by the then Premier of Northern Nigeria, Sir Ahmadu Bello, with gold medals of the Usmamiya order in Kaduna, but he died on the morning of that day.
 He was 55.
-Nigeria’s incumbent First Lady Aisha Buhari is a direct descendant.
+Nigeria’s former First Lady, Aisha Buhari, is a direct descendant.